LSWR E14 class: Background

-The indifferent feedback gained upon the release of Drummond's first 4-6-0 design, the F13 class meant that he went back to the drawing board to create a new, improved design.
-The LSWRs immediate traffic needs were covered to a certain extent by the 4-4-0 designs.
-This was because the F13 class 4-6-0 had been withdrawn from the heavy boat train services they were designed to undertake, as they were heavy on coal, water and man-hours in terms of upkeep.
-However, the problem of continually accelerating timetables to the South Coast ports remained.
+Drummond's 4-6-0 F13 class had been withdrawn from the heavy boat train services they were designed to undertake, as they were heavy on coal and water and man-hours in terms of upkeep..
+The LSWRs immediate traffic needs were adequately covered by their 4-4-0 designs, however, the problem of continually accelerating timetables to the South Coast ports remained.

-It soon became clear that another 4-6-0 design was needed due to their ability to ply their trade at faster speeds, and their inherent power-to-weight ratio.
-This was true with the LSWR's passenger requirements increasing due to lengthened, heavier rolling stock that needed to keep up with faster point-to-point schedules.
-He also continued to develop a multiple-cylinder layout.
-The resultant design was to become the E14 class.
+It was clear that another design was needed due to their faster speeds and inherent power-to-weight ratio., as well as the LSWR's passenger requirements needing longer, heavier rolling stock to keep maintain faster point-to-point schedules.

 Construction history

-Drummond had once again settled on the 4-6-0 wheel arrangement in anticipation of further increases in speed and length of trains, a concept that had many advantages.
-A 175 lbf/in² (1.21 MPa) saturated steam boiler was utilised, therefore generating the steam needed to power a four-cylinder front end, and in this respect, the class differed from his F13 Class.
-Drummond's second 4-6-0 locomotive design also incorporated a four-cylinder layout powering 6 ft 0 in (1.829 m) driving wheels.
-The new design was equipped with Walschaerts valve gear for both inside and outside the frames, therefore reducing the complexity of the design in respect to spare parts required during overhauls.
+Drummond again settled on the 4-6-0 wheel arrangement in anticipation of longer and faster trains in the future.
+A 175 psi saturated boiler was utilised, able to maintain the steam needed for four simple-expansion cylinders and 6 ft 0 in driving wheels, an improvement over the F13 class.
+The class was equipped with Walschaerts valve gear for both inside and outside the frames, therefore simplifying the design in respect to maintenance and overhauls.
 While Drummond had been given authorisation to build five, only a single E14 class was built.